 The “wind” effect was created by stepping on a wah-wah pedal plugged into a distortion pedal with the volume maxed.
 A technique I learned from Olin, who devised it for our windy rock opera 404.

 In 2007 JW Arnold and I created this music video using footage from a short film called Haunting Simon that we collaborated on but never completed.
-The actress is Kendra Anderson, who departed for the big city shortly after we finished shooting, and has since accumulated a number of credits on Canadian-made movie and TV shows.
+The actress is Kendra Anderson, who departed for the big city shortly after we finished shooting, and has since accumulated a number of credits on Canadian-made movies and TV shows.

 I’ve got a bag full of song titles I’ve always wanted to use.
 Every once in a while I’ll reach into the bag, pull out a title, and see if I can invent a song to go with it.
 Sometimes the effort pays off, and the bag gets a little lighter.

 Unfortunately, the studio version isn’t online.
 Here’s me and Olin playing “Jesus Loves You” live at the Weinstein Follies show in Shelburne Falls, Massachusetts:

 In furtherance of our slow-but-steady strategy for world conquest, in 2019 I finally got around to creating a music video for this song from our 2006 album, using out-of-copyright clips from Internet Archive and the archives of the City of Vancouver.

 Just what you’ve been waiting for: a nine-minute acoustic dirge about the Peloponnesian War with sporadic puppet action by longtime Sea Water Bliss associate Steve Barss.
 This was performed at the 2010 LUGO festival at Saskatoon’s Mendel Art Gallery.